 Crowdstacker’s parent company has received an investment of both debt and equity from Amicus Finance Plc constituting a minority shareholding of 7%.

-Crowdstacker Corporate Services has entered into a license to operate the trading pubs of Authentic Alehouses to maintain the trading value of the pubs prior to sale.
+Crowdstacker Corporate Services has entered into a license to operate the trading pubs of Authentic Alehouses via a newly formed subsidiary to maintain the trading value of the pubs prior to sale.

 Amendments to the policy